 In Christianity, Baptism is the foundational Sacrament.

-Our Ministers/Chaplains are available to administer water Baptism to Adults, Children, and if desired, to infants and children (at the request of the adult parents).
+Our Ministers/Chaplains are available to administer water Baptism to Adults and if desired, to infants and children (at the request of the adult parents).

 We administer the Sacrament of Baptism in one of two ways: